Adittt17/banana_freshness_classification/README.md

 The freshness of bananas greatly affects their quality, flavor, and market value.
 This project aims to assist consumers and sellers by providing an AI-powered tool to automatically classify bananas based on ripeness using image analysis.
 The model was trained on a dataset containing images of ripe and unripe bananas captured under various lighting and background conditions.
 It utilizes convolutional layers to learn visual features and make predictions.

+✅ **Model Accuracy:**
+The trained CNN model achieves an impressive **99.76% accuracy** on the train set and **100%** on test set, demonstrating high performance in distinguishing between ripe and unripe bananas.

 ## **🛠️ Technologies Used**

 **Python**